angrybacon/doomsday-wiki/markdown/articles/2022/04/15/axion-mega-brum.md

 ## Main Report

-As stated we drove up as a group (kudos for driver Seb!) to the dulcit sounds of Metalcore, Skindred and Lil' Jon and got to the venue.
+As stated we drove up as a group (kudos for driver Seb!) to the dulcet sounds of Metalcore, Skindred and Lil' Jon and got to the venue.
 We had an explore around, found the venue and got drinks (coffee for the boiz, smoothie for me).
 My event started first so I slunk away and got seated already seeing a lot of familiar